China Facts and Information

 Mount Everest is called “Zhumulangma” in China, which means Mother Goddess of the Earth.

-Even though China is big, it is all in one time zone, unlike other large countries.
+Even though China is big, it is all in the one time zone, unlike other large countries.

 Nature in China